pschanely/CrossHair/doc/source/contracts.rst

 Contract Syntaxes
 =================

-Crosshair can check many different kinds of contracts; choose one that fits you best:
+CrossHair can check many different kinds of contracts; choose one that fits you best:

 +----------------------------------------------+--------------------------------------------------------------------------+
 | :ref:`asserts <analysis_kind_asserts>`       | Use regular Python assert statements.
 That's it.                         |